How to Fix Fatal JavaScript invalid size error

 If you are using an array, you might want to split your data into chunks and process it so it won’t load on your server memory allocation.

-The best way to solve this type of error is to examine the code causing the error and look for any issues that might be causing the data structure to be invalid.
+The best way to deal with this type of error is to examine the code causing the error and look for any issues that might be causing the data structure to be invalid.

 Leave a Comment